Regulatory Updates

 Free Sale Certificates: Reduced Administrative Friction

-The EDA’s facilitation introduces simplifications in how these documents are submitted and assessed.
-While authenticity and validity remain essential, the updated handling should reduce procedural hurdles tied to formatting or supporting formalities.
+The February 2026 facilitation introduces simplifications in how these documents are submitted and assessed.
+While authenticity and validity remain essential, the updated handling reduces procedural hurdles tied to formatting, apostille requirements, or supporting formalities that have historically triggered clarification requests.
+Regulatory teams managing submissions for multiple product lines may see meaningful efficiency gains from this change across their Egypt portfolios.

 eda-updates-facilitation-mechanism